 All Network-related press releases and public statements will be developed or approved by NIAID, NICHD, and NIMH and, as appropriate, by its co-sponsors.
 When such materials are developed by the sponsor(s), the DAIDS Medical Officer and IMPAACT Operations Center will coordinate review by Network and/or study leaders as needed.
-When these materials are developed within the Network, the DAIDS Medical Officer and IMPAACT Operations Center will ensure that they are reviewed and approved by required groups.
+When these materials are developed within the Network, the DAIDS Medical Officer and IMPAACT Operations Center will ensure that they are reviewed and approved by required groups, including representation from the relevant protocol team.
 Before any materials undergo NIH review, the IMPAACT Operations Center ensures they have been reviewed and/or approved by relevant parties within the Network.
 Study-related press releases and materials must be approved by the protocol chair and the IMPAACT Network chair.